 Before you start any kind of fertility treatment it is important to ensure that you feel comfortable and confident with the environment you will receive treatment in and the team that will support you.

-We usually run open evenings in Bristol; however, open days are also available occasionally.
 If there isn’t an event at a convenient time for you please contact us to arrange an initial consultation.

 A standard agenda for an open day is as follows: